profiseedev/kubernetes/README.md

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fprofiseedev%2Fkubernetes%2Fmaster%2FAzure-ARM%2Fazuredeployadvanced.json)

 #### 'Legacy' deployment of the Profisee platform.
-(Advacned with ACR username and password for old licenses)....
+Use this if you are using a license prior to the 2020R2 rlease.

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fprofiseedev%2Fkubernetes%2Fmaster%2FAzure-ARM%2Fazuredeploylegacy.json)